Minds On

 “No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.” – Nelson Mandela

 Unfortunately, discrimination still very much exists in our modern-day world.
-The following materials—two articles and a video—offer personal accounts of discrimination and racism in present-day Canada.
-Choose one to explore further and reflect on.
+The following article offers personal accounts of discrimination and racism in present-day Canada.

 TVO Web Series: My Native Voice